-If emergency or non-emergency violations of UPCS-V are determined to be the responsibility of the family, the PHA will require the family make any repair(s) or corrections within 24-hours for emergency violations and by the scheduled re-inspection date, which will be scheduled within 30 days for non-emergency violations.
+If emergency or non-emergency violations of the Current Approved HUD Inspection Protocol are determined to be the responsibility of the family, the PHA will require the family make any repair(s) or corrections within 24-hours for emergency violations and by the scheduled re-inspection date, which will be scheduled within 30 days for non- emergency violations.
 If the repair(s) or correction(s) are not made in this time period, the PHA will terminate assistance to the family, after providing an opportunity for an informal hearing.
 Extensions in these cases must be approved by the Inspection Supervisor.
 The owner's rent will not be abated for items which are the family's responsibility.